 Many of us already feel too overwhelmed by life’s hectic schedule to add anything else to our plate.
 But, finding ways to improve your health doesn’t have to occur overnight, nor does it require a complete overhaul.
-Simple changes to diet and lifestyle can have a profound impact on energy, sleep, mood, libido, weight and overall well-being.
+Simple changes to diet and lifestyle can profoundly impact energy, sleep, mood, libido, weight, and overall well-being.
 And, by gradually modifying your daily activities and food intake, you’re more likely to establish healthy habits that yield lasting results.
 Whether your goal is to slim down, increase your energy, avoid illness or simply improve your quality of life, consider implementing some of my ways to improve your health and put that ‘spring’ back into your step and ensure that the coming season is one of personal renewal.

-In place of red meat (beef, pork and lamb), eat salmon twice a week.
-This fatty fish is high in omega 3 fats, an essential fatty acid that may lower your risk for heart disease, stroke, cancer and inflammatory conditions such as eczema, lupus and rheumatoid arthritis.
+In place of red meat (beef, pork, and lamb), eat salmon twice a week.
+This fatty fish is high in omega 3 fats, an essential fatty acid that may lower your risk for heart disease, stroke, cancer, and inflammatory conditions such as eczema, lupus, and rheumatoid arthritis.
 Choose fresh or frozen fillets or my favorite, Wild Planet canned Pacific Sockeye Salmon.
-Simply pop the top, drain and add it to your salad, eggs or cottage cheese for a healthy, protein dense meal.
+Simply pop the top, drain, and add it to your salad, eggs, or cottage cheese for a healthy, protein-dense meal.

 As women age, we need more calcium and protein in our diets to help slow the progression of bone and muscle loss.
-Greek yogurt is a wonderful source of these nutrients, but the fruited varieties often contain as much as 4-7 added teaspoons of sugar, which can wreak havoc on our energy, weight, cravings and mood.
+Greek yogurt is a wonderful source of these nutrients, but the fruited varieties often contain as much as 4-7 added teaspoons of sugar, which can wreak havoc on our energy, weight, cravings, and mood.
 Forgo flavored yogurt and choose plain Greek yogurt instead.
 Top it off with fresh or frozen fruit and a tablespoon of chia seeds, and you’ll have a more balanced meal that will keep you satisfied until lunch.

 Most juices contain little or no fiber and far too much sugar.
-Drink a 16-ounce bottle of a commercially sold “healthy” juice and you’re consuming the equivalent of 10-13 teaspoons of sugar.
+Drink a 16-ounce bottle of a commercially sold “healthy” juice, and you’re consuming the equivalent of 10-13 teaspoons of sugar.
 Choose a piece of fruit instead.
-You’ll cut calories and sugar and get some much needed fiber along the way.
+You’ll cut calories and sugar and get some much-needed fiber along the way.
 The additional roughage will support your digestive tract while balancing your insulin levels, keeping cravings at bay and energy levels stable.

 Exercise is the true fountain of youth for ways to improve your health.
 There’s no pill or injection required.
 But you don’t have to spend hours at the gym each day to reap its benefits.
-Simply staying active can go a long way toward maintaining weight, improving mood, relieving arthritic pain and reducing the risk of chronic disease.
+Simply staying active can go a long way toward maintaining weight, improving mood, relieving arthritic pain, and reducing the risk of chronic disease.
 The American Heart Association recommends taking 10,000 steps a day.
 Wear a pedometer or get a fitness tracker such as a Fitbit, Jawbone Up, or Nike Fuel Band to track your steps.
 Studies show using these devices will likely increase your activity by 27%.
-To add movement to your day, meet a friend for a walk instead of lunch, pace while you’re on the phone, take the stairs instead of the elevator/escalator, walk around the house during TV commercials or set aside time to walk 9 holes of golf, play tennis, take a fitness class or get to the gym.
-Remember, some exercise is good, more is better, and everything counts, so keep moving implementing these ways to improve your health!
+To add movement to your day, meet a friend for a walk instead of lunch, pace while you’re on the phone, take the stairs instead of the elevator/escalator, walk around the house during TV commercials, or set aside time to walk 9 holes of golf, play tennis, take a fitness class or get to the gym.
+Remember, some exercise is good, more is better, and everything counts, so keep moving to implement these ways to improve your health!

 This article is for informational purposes only, is not intended to diagnose, treat, cure or prevent any disease, and is not a substitute for medical advice.